featherbear/UNSW-COMP6441/blog/__hugo/content/post/_something-awesome-component-communication-protocol.md

 This is as to allow each event to have a connection context (otherwise we will have to pass in the context via the argument)

+---

+Ran into receive packet collision, things being out of place... need to fix that